 If the platform’s catchphrase isn’t obvious enough for you, SuperRare is one of the portals most focused on selling unique (usually single-edition) artwork-based NFTs.
 It is built on the Ethereum blockchain, and thus, you need the appropriate currency for selling or buying NFTs on it.

-As hinted by the main theme of the platform, artworks are generally “tokenized” and created as an authentic collectible item that can be directly showcased to interested buyers.
+As hinted at by the main theme of the platform, artworks are generally “tokenized” and created as authentic collectible items that can be directly showcased to interested buyers.
 This robust inventory management more or less ensures that there are no major forgeries on the platform.

 One rather huge caveat to using the platform is that you must have a bit of reputation before selling NFTs on it.
 At the very least, though, you can freely submit your artist profile for a sort of “pre-advertisement” for your upcoming NFTs.
 As for the artworks themselves, snippets are allowed for preview, and each resale guarantees a small fee to consistently return to the artist even if the ownership was already officially transferred.

 This platform is for the community and curated by the community.
 Playing on the primary theme of the platform’s catchphrase, Foundation gathers artists, collectors, and curators alike to freely manage its open social groups to showcase whatever visual-focused NFTs may be available for auction and purchase.
 So, even though the platform also mainly focuses on digital art, other digital creators focusing on things like animation can still thrive well within their community.